Negligence Vs Gross Negligence: They Are Not the Same

 How Is Gross Negligence Different?

 Gross negligence doesn’t necessarily require intent, but it does require action that is careless and potentially harmful.
-With gross negligence, the people committing the act knows or should know there is the potential to hurt someone else if they continue with their actions.
+With gross negligence, the people committing the act know or should know there is the potential to hurt someone else if they continue with their actions.

 For example, if the driver made the decision to run through the stop sign and hit another vehicle, then it is gross negligence.
 He or she should have known there was a potential for a crash to occur.